alimorawej/Hawk/README.md

 ## About Author

 <p> Holding PhD in Telecommunication Engineering from University of Manitoba, Canada.
 Over 25 year of experiences in international telecommunications and computer engineer, accruing business in the area of wireless mobile networks from vendors and operators.
 Creating and leading the mobile network group division.</p>
-<p> Involved in R&D, product management, software development and network computing, IoT technologies. </p>
+<p> Involved in R&D, product management, software development and network computing and IoT technologies. </p>
-<p>During his professional work he occupied Senior hardware engineer, Senior software engineer, Senior project manager, Account manager, and CTO and head of R&D positions.</p><br />
+<p>During my professional work, I occupied Senior hardware engineer, Senior software engineer, Senior project manager, Account Manager, CTO and head of R&D positions.</p><br />

 ## Contact Information